Jump to:Page Content

 Home > Our Research

-Since 2000, the Seminar’s mission has been to both improve social capital measurement and data and to investigate ways to build social capital in a changing world across several domains, including:
+Since 2000, the Seminar’s mission has been to both improve social capital measurement and data and to investigate ways to build social capital in a changing world across several domains.
+Please see the summaries below or click the links in the red menu on the left to learn more about each project.

 DIVERSITY, EQUALITY AND SOCIAL CAPITAL